-The new law also limits the number of criminal records checks which may be completed on individuals subject to ORS 443.004.
+The new law also amended ORS 443.004, limiting the number of criminal records checks which may be completed on certain individuals subject to ORS 443.004.
 BCU may conduct no more than one criminal records check on a subject individual within a two-year period unless certain criteria are met.
 This becomes effective as of the completion of a subject individual's first background check after the implementation of this new law (9/27/2019).
 Details are in the rules (linked above) in OAR 407-007-0220(9).

-On 9/27/2019, Senate Bill 725 (Oregon Law, chapter 423) from the 2019 Legislative Session went into effect.
-This new law limits the number of criminal records checks which may be completed on individuals subject to ORS 443.004.
+On 9/27/2019, Senate Bill 725 (Oregon Law, chapter 423) from the 2019 Legislative Session went into effect; it is now in statute, amending ORS 443.004, limiting the number of criminal records checks which may be completed on certain individuals subject to ORS 443.004.
 BCU may conduct no more than one criminal records check on a subject individual within a two-year period unless certain criteria are met.
-Language regarding this has been added to the Long Term Care Registry rules.

 If you have questions regarding any of the rules, contact us via email at email@example.com or by phone at 503-378-5470 (toll free at 888-272-5545).